The-Strategy-Unit/HACA_Site/content/HACA_Registration.md

 <p><a href="https://www.smartsurvey.co.uk/s/CKC381/" target="_blank"> Link to register for HACA 2025</a></p>

-<p>Once registered, you’ll receive confirmation and regular updates as the agenda is finalised.</p>
+<p>Once registered, you’ll receive regular updates and access to the online platform as the agenda is finalised.</p>

-<p class="custom-text1">We look forward to welcoming you in December
+<p class="custom-text1">We look forward to welcoming you in December!